AlexJPotter/fluentvalidation-ts/README.md

 There are plenty of libraries out there which help you to solve the problem of front-end validation, but all the ones I've tried have felt lacking in one aspect or another - whether that's TypeScript support, their capacity to handle complex requirements, or the ability to define your own reusable validation logic.

-So I wrote `fluentvalidation-ts`, a tiny library that is:
+So I wrote **fluentvalidation-ts**, a tiny library that is:

 - Designed for **TypeScript**
 - Simple yet powerful
 - Fully extensible

-Whatever your validation needs, `fluentvalidation-ts` can handle them.
+Whatever your validation needs, **fluentvalidation-ts** can handle them.

 ## Docs

-Full documentation, including a tutorial and a number of useful guides, is available at the [official fluentvalidation-ts website](https://fluentvalidation-ts.alexpotter.dev).
+Full documentation, including a tutorial and a number of useful guides, is available on the [documentation website](https://fluentvalidation-ts.alexpotter.dev).

 - [Overview](https://fluentvalidation-ts.alexpotter.dev/docs/overview)
 - [Tutorial](https://fluentvalidation-ts.alexpotter.dev/docs/tutorial)